bbc/sqs-consumer/README.md

 * `batchSize` - _Number_ - The number of messages to request from SQS when polling (default `1`).
 This cannot be higher than the AWS limit of 10.
 * `visibilityTimeout` - _Number_ - The duration (in seconds) that the received messages are hidden from subsequent retrieve requests after being retrieved by a ReceiveMessage request.
 * `terminateVisibilityTimeout` - _Boolean_ - If true, sets the message visibility timeout to 0 after a `processing_error` (defaults to `false`).
 * `waitTimeSeconds` - _Number_ - The duration (in seconds) for which the call will wait for a message to arrive in the queue before returning.
+If more than one `queueUrl` is provided, you can provide an array here.
+The duration will be applied to the matching `queueUrl`
+* `sticky` - _Array_ - If more than one `queueUrl` is provided, you can choose to have some queues "sticky".
+This means that if it finds a message, it won't move on to the next queue for the next poll.
+This is useful if you want to have a priority queue.
 * `authenticationErrorTimeout` - _Number_ - The duration (in milliseconds) to wait before retrying after an authentication error (defaults to `10000`).
 * `sqs` - _Object_ - An optional [AWS SQS](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html) object to use if you need to configure the client manually